-The most important thing that determines how much money you’ll need in retirement is...well...you!
-While there always seems to be discussion on ideal retirement amounts and formulas in the media, it really just comes down to what sort of things you’ll need, or want, to spend your money on.
+The most important part of the retirement equation is you!
+While there always seems to be discussion on ideal retirement amounts and formulas in the media, it really just comes down to the things you’ll need, or want, to spend your money on.

-You’ve probably given some thought (or a lot!) to what you’d like to do in retirement – travel, hobbies, family, house renovations and so on.
-So how can you translate this into an indication of a retirement budget?
+You’ve probably given some thought to what you’d like to do in retirement – travel, hobbies, family, home renovations and so on.
+So how can you translate this into a retirement budget?

 There are a few methods that might help you start thinking about what level of retirement income is right for you:

-A piece of advice from one our members sums this up perfectly: “You’re potentially another lifetime in retirement!”
+A comment from one of our members sums this up perfectly: “You’re potentially another lifetime in retirement!”

-According to data from the Australian Bureau of Statistics, males and females currently aged between 45 and 65 can generally expect to live to around their early to mid-80s.
+According to data from the Australian Bureau of Statistics, males and females aged between 45 and 65 can generally expect to live to around their early to mid-80s.
 So, If you’re thinking of retiring around 60 or 65, that’s potentially around 20 to 25 years – or even more – that you’ll need to fund.

 Once you know what sort of retirement income you’re likely to need, the next step is seeing how close to that figure you’ll get based on your current super position.

 Here are a few calculators and tools that can help:

-If things aren’t looking quite as good as you’d like them to be, it might not be bad news.
-There are nearly always some options to help bridge any gaps between your super savings and your ideal retirement income!
+However if things aren’t looking quite as ideal as you’d like, there may be options to help bridge gaps between your super savings and your ideal retirement income.

 There are generally three factors that you can influence to help change your potential outcomes:

 To keep the same contribution rate... you may be able to continue working for longer and/or adjust your expectations for the annual income that may be available to you in retirement.